jimburton/M269/tutorials/practice-block-one/README.md

 `{1, 2, 3, 4}` with respect to the set `{3, 4, 5}` is `{1, 2}`.
 The
 difference of `{3, 4, 5}` with respect to `{1, 2, 3, 4}` and  is
 `{5}`.
-* Calculate whether two sets are *disjoint*, which is true if they have no elements in common.
+* We can calculate whether two sets are *disjoint*, which is true if they have no elements in common.
-* Calculate whether one set, *A*, is a *subset* of another, *B*.
-This is true if and only if all elements of *A* are elements of *B*.
+* We can calculate whether one set, *A*, is a *subset* of another, *B*.
+This is true if and only if all elements of *A* are elements of *B*. *B* might also contain other elements, but it contains at least the elements of *A*.
-* Calculate whether one set, *A*, is a *superset* of another, *B*.
+* We can calculate whether one set, *A*, is a *superset* of another, *B*.
 This is true if and only if all elements of *B* are elements of *A*.
-* Calculate whether two sets are *equal*.
+* We can calculate whether two sets are *equal*.
 This is true if they have exactly the same members (remember that order is unimportant).
-* Convert a set to a ordinary Python list.
+* We can convert a set to a ordinary Python list.

-This ADT is expressed in the file (`src/Set.py`).
+This ADT is expressed in the file [src/Set.py](src/Set.py).

 ## Implementing the Set ADT

 We will implement the Set ADT using a *linked list*, in the style of Section 6.7 from the book.
 The first item in a linked list is called `head`.
 If `head` is null the list is empty.
-Each element of one of our linked lists is instance of the `Node` class.
+Each element of one of our linked lists is an instance of the `Node` class.
 A node contains an `item`, which is the data, and a pointer to the next node in the list, called `next`.
 To traverse the list we can start with `head` and keep following the `next` pointers until they lead to `None`, indicating that this is the end of the list.

-Open the file (`src/LinkedSet.py`) to carry out the implementation.
+Open the file [src/LinkedSet.py](src/LinkedSet.py) to carry out the implementation.
 Several of the methods we need to implement are identical, or almost identical, to methods in the `LinkedList` class from Section 6.7 of the book.
-For instance, finding the size of a `LinkedSet` is done in exactly the same way as finding the length of a `LinkedList`.
+For instance, finding the size of a `LinkedSet` is done in exactly the same way as finding the length of a `LinkedList`, so rereading that section will help if you need pointers.
+Also, you can see my version of the finished code in the `solutions` branch of this repository.

 The `size` method, in common with many of the others, requires us to *traverse* the collection.
 This is done by taking a reference to the `head` then calling the `next` pointer repeatedly until we reach the end.
 This is the pattern:

 ```python
 current = head